 Unmetric also noted that in January 2013, 13 brands had put the selfie front row of their digital marketing activities.
-By December of last year that number had jumped to 207.
-Twitter campaigns also saw a huge growth rate in the use of the selfie, starting the year out at 252 and growing rapidly to more than 780.
+By December of last year, that number had jumped to 207.
+Twitter campaigns also saw a huge growth rate in the use of selfies, starting the year out at 252 and growing rapidly to more than 780.

 But before you let the selfie get you hot under your marketing collar, caution is advised.

-Putting the selfie phenomenon top of your to do list won’t work for every brand.
+Putting the selfie phenomenon top of your to-do list won’t work for every brand.
 GoPro have got it nailed because the selfie phenomenon is owned by their target audience.
-The creation of an online community is something which appeals to the millennia’s of today who recognise #insta as an acceptable term of the 21st century and who don’t see the irony in living life through a lens.
+The creation of an online community is something that appeals to millennials who live life through a lens.

-The selfie fail however hit Samsung last year after Boston Red Sox star David Ortiz took a picture of himself and President Barack Obama during a visit to the White House.
+A selfie fail, however, hit Samsung last year after Boston Red Sox star David Ortiz took a selfie with President Obama during a visit to the White House.
 Ortiz, who has an endorsement deal with the company, tweeted out the picture and Samsung retweeted the post to its 5.2 million followers.
-Apparently the Whitehouse had conversations with Samsung following the incident.
+Apparently, the White House had conversations with Samsung following the incident.

 Despite the pitfalls, responding to what your consumers are doing online is a huge opportunity.
 But like any good marketing tool, authenticity is the glue that will hold the campaign together.
-If the selfie doesn’t correlate with what it is you are trying to achieve don’t try and achieve success through it.
+If the selfie doesn’t correlate with what it is you are trying to achieve, don’t try it.
 If the goal is to sell more toilet cleaner, #toiletselfie probably isn’t the best way to get there.